yuval-s/vatic.js/README.md

 | ----- | -------- | -------- | ---------- | ----------- |
 * *Note that the above dimensions are normalized (automatically) by the frame dimensions.*

-This file structure and annotations structure follow the [Darknet-YOLO3 CNN](https://pjreddie.com/darknet/) labels structure.
+This file structure and annotations follow the [Darknet-YOLO3 CNN](https://pjreddie.com/darknet/) labels structure.

 Not working in Safari, StreamSaver missing Safari support: https://github.com/jimmywarting/StreamSaver.js